Toivoa: The Flame of Hope!

 Ray walked through the crumbling remains of the building.
 It came as a shock when the Toivoa Destroyer’s arms came flying at him practically out of nowhere.
 What was even more surprising was that despite crashing through glass and solid walls, Ray wasn’t sore at all.
 If he had to guess, the pain he had experienced during his battle with Dimetrios had made him more resilient.
 However, every moment he was gone from the battlefield was dangerous.
 It was moments like that where he really wished he could fly.

-As he reached the opening with he had crashed through, the little owl hamara who Visola had called Charlottea flew up to him.
+As he reached the opening which he had crashed through, the little owl hamara who Visola had called Charlottea flew up to him.

 “Yeah that was nothing,” he replied.